Best Composite Decking Material: Expert Guide by The Custom Deck Guys

 Trex

-• Identity: Eco-friendly leader, containing up to 95% recycled wood and plastic film.
+• Identity: Eco-friendly leader, made from up to 95% recycled wood and plastic film.

-• Key Feature: Widest market availability and a strong focus on sustainability.
-Trex provides reliable performance and excellent value across its three-sided capped lines.
+• Key Feature: Widest availability and strong sustainability focus.
+Reliable performance across its three-sided-capped lines.

 TimberTech (Azek)

-• Identity: Luxury aesthetics and advanced polymer materials.
-The brand offers capped composite (PRO) and 100% capped polymer (Azek) options.
+• Identity: Luxury aesthetics with capped composite (PRO) and 100% capped polymer (Azek) options.

-• Azek Advanced PVC: Boards contain no wood material.
-Azek is exceptionally resistant to mold, moisture, and scratching.
-It offers an industry-leading 50-year fade and stain warranty.
+• Azek Advanced PVC: No wood material, making it exceptionally resistant to mold, moisture, and scratching.
+Carries a 50-year fade and stain warranty.

-• Key Feature: Industry-leading four-sided capping across its premium PRO and Azek lines, delivering maximum protection, scratch resistance, and the most realistic wood grain textures on the market.
+• Key Feature: Four-sided capping across all premium lines, delivering the most realistic wood-grain textures on the market.

 Fiberon

-• Identity: Value and strong mold resistance.
-Fiberon offers a range of composite and PVC products.
+• Identity: Value-focused with strong mold resistance.
+Offers both composite and PVC products.

 Deckorators